thewaxmango/green-book-trains-of-thought/ch2.md

 We only have two balls, and want to find the floor.
 Suppose the first toss is at floor M_0, and it breaks.
 Then, we must start throwing from 1 upwards to M_0 to ensure we don't break before the solution is found, which has a worst case of M_0 throws.

 Suppose the first throw doesn't break.
 Then, we choose some M_1>M_0 to try, and if it breaks, takes M_1-M_0+1 throws.
 In order to minimize worst case throws, let M_1-M_0+1=M_0 -> M_1 = 2M_0-1.
 If doesn't break, continue with M_2=3M_0-2-1...
 We want to ensure that M_(M_0)- M(M_0-1) + M_0 = M_0 and that M_(M_0) >= 100, implying that M_(M_0) = M(M_0-1) (which is true by examining the summations).
 We know M_(M_0) = (M_0 + 1)M_0 - (1 + 2 + ... + M_0) = (M_0 + 1)M_0/2, for which the minimum solution is M_0=14.

+## 2.6 The Pigeon Hole Principle

+### Matching Socks

+This is super basic - worst case you grab one of each color, then on the **4**th, you get a pair with one of the first three.

+### Handshakes

+Everyone could have shaken hands with 0-25 people.
+However, 25 and 0 are mutually exclusive (and 0 is not possible, since you shake hands with everyone), so the space is reduced to 25 choices, which for 26 people **must indicate sharing of at least one number**.